#268: Analyzing dozens of notebook environments Transcript

 50:22 underhanded compliment.
 Not exactly what it's like, I love it.
 But

 50:26 yeah, now VS Code is a good one.
 All right, you want to tell us about NB interact?
 Sure me interact.
 It lets you take a Jupyter notebook with some widgets.
 And normally those widgets don't work outside of the notebook environment.
 Like if you convert the notebook to a webpage to HTML page, by default, it will just will just break because you don't have a Python service running underneath the notebook.
-But the interact allows it kind of like takes your HTML page and hooks it up to the binder service from the Jupiter team.
+But the interact allows it kind of like takes your HTML page and hooks it up to the binder service from the Jupyter team.
 So that you can have a you can have like this HTML page with interactive widgets, but doesn't require you to have notebook notebooks.
 Everybody locally, so you can kind of like share those things.
 You can share your interactive notebooks more readily.
 That's the idea.
 I see.
-You don't have to set up a proper Jupiter server with all the execution and stuff.
+You don't have to set up a proper Jupyter server with all the execution and stuff.
 Yeah, you're gonna send someone a link to a webpage, and then they can run your interactive widgets.
 That's good.
 Okay.
 Yeah.
 Excellent.
 That's my personal use.
 I like the TQ dm package.
 It gives you like a progress bar.
 And when you run when you run, yeah, it's really handy.

 51:24 Yeah, that's really cool.
 There's a couple of interesting progress bars that you can use, but it's those little touches, you know, color progress bars, maybe a few emojis, it just makes it feel so much nicer to work in. c li up.
 Yeah.
 Our next paper is analyzing 60 progress bar libraries.